 If you wish to have this fee refunded, please withdraw from the unit(s) vie eStudent by the relevant session census date.

 Student consultation and feedback

 Legislation governing the Student Services and Amenities Fee requires the University to consult with students on how the revenue from the fee is spent.
-At Macquarie University, the Student Advisory Board has been established to work with the University on the expenditure of the fee revenue, as well as other strategic matters affecting students.
+At Macquarie University, the Student Representative Committee has been established to work with the University on the expenditure of the fee revenue, as well as other strategic matters affecting students.